David Hume: As a historian of England

-From 1754 to 1762 Hume published The History of England, a six-volume work, that extends (according to its subtitle) "From the Invasion of Julius Caesar to the Revolution in 1688."
+From 1754 to 1762 Hume published The History of England, a six-volume work which extended (according to its subtitle) "from the Invasion of Julius Caesar to the Revolution in 1688".
 Inspired by Voltaire's sense of the breadth of history, Hume widened the focus of the field away from merely kings, parliaments, and armies, to literature and science as well.
 He argued that the quest for liberty was the highest standard for judging the past, and concluded that after considerable fluctuation, England at the time of his writing had achieved "the most entire system of liberty that was ever known amongst mankind".
 It "must be regarded as an event of cultural importance.
 In its own day, moreover, it was an innovation, soaring high above its very few predecessors."
 Hume's History of England made him famous as a historian before he was ever considered a serious philosopher.
-In this work, Hume uses history to tell the story of the rise of England and what led to its greatness and the disastrous effects that religion has had on its progress.
+In this work, Hume uses history to tell the story of the rise of England and what led to its greatness and the disastrous effects that religious fanaticism had on its progress.
 For Hume, the history of England's rise may give a template for others who would also like to rise to its current greatness.

 Hume's The History of England was profoundly impacted by his Scottish background.
 The science of sociology, which is rooted in Scottish thinking of the eighteenth century, had never before been applied to British philosophical history.
-Because of his Scottish background, Hume was able to bring an outsider's lens to English history that the insulated English whigs lacked.
+Because of his Scottish background, Hume was able to bring an outsider's lens to English history that the insulated English Whigs lacked.

 Hume's coverage of the political upheavals of the 17th century relied in large part on the Earl of Clarendon's History of the Rebellion and Civil Wars in England (1646–69).
 Generally, Hume took a moderate royalist position and considered revolution unnecessary to achieve necessary reform.
-Hume was considered a Tory historian, and emphasised religious differences more than constitutional issues.
+Hume was considered a Tory historian and emphasised religious differences more than constitutional issues.
 Laird Okie explains that "Hume preached the virtues of political moderation, but ... it was moderation with an anti-Whig, pro-royalist coloring."
 For "Hume shared the ...
 Tory belief that the Stuarts were no more high-handed than their Tudor predecessors".
 "Even though Hume wrote with an anti-Whig animus, it is, paradoxically, correct to regard the History as an establishment work, one which implicitly endorsed the ruling oligarchy".